merchise/xotl.ql/docs/source/_revenge/scanners.rst

 -----------------------------------

-Conditional and boolean expressions, on the other hand, do produce jumps in the byte-code.
-They don't run linearly from top to bottom.
+Conditional and boolean expressions, on the other hand, do produce jumps in the byte-code: they don't run straightforwardly from top to bottom.

 For instance, the simplest conditional expression "``a if x else y``", in Python 2.7 and 3.4 compiles to::